omega0verride/windows-py-internal-audio/README.md

 It can be integrated with audio visualisation/analysis projects.
 The script automatically detects the device and opens a loopback stream.
-You can get an audio stream directlly from your computer internal audio without having to specify stream parameters or detect the audio device that is capable of loopback.
+You can get an audio stream directly from your computer internal audio without having to specify stream parameters or detect the audio device that is capable of loopback.

 A loopback stream is the best choice because you don't have to deal with microphone noise, aux input or virtual audio devices.

 # Usage

-import the script (make sure you have it in the same directory and you have an empty "__init__.py" file)
+import the script (make sure you have it in the same directory and you have an empty "\__init__.py" file)
 ```
 import audio_loopback_device as lbdevice
 import numpy as np